7 of the Best SUV Family Cars from Swansway Group

 Which car to buy?
 You decide…

-There you have it – seven quality SUVs that are all equally worthy of the title of best family car, and fit to transport you and your family.
+There you have it – seven of the best SUVs that are all equally worthy of the title of best family car, and fit to transport you and your clan.
 But which really is the best family car?
 Choosing which car to buy among these options will depend largely on your individual tastes and requirements.
-Decide what your priorities are for your new vehicle and browse the options to see which is right for you.
+Decide what your priorities are and browse the options to see which is the best small SUV, the best 7 seater SUV or the best family SUV for you.

 Safety should be a key feature of any family car, which can help you choose which car to buy by eliminating any options which don’t offer optimal safety features.
 Beyond that, you should ask yourself a few key questions to help you narrow down your decision of which car to buy.
 For example, do you need seven seats or is five sufficient?
 How much boot space do you need for transporting luggage?
 If you’re unlikely to use seven seats, then an SUV with five seats and a larger boot might be the better option.
 Will you be taking long journeys in the car?
 If so, entertainment facilities, such as in-car screens, may be a necessity for keeping the kids happy over long periods.

 The best family car will look different for every brood, so enjoy looking at these top SUVs to decide which car to buy.
-If you need any advice on choosing the right car for your family or are ready to buy, then get in touch with us for our expert advice and excellent new car deals.
+If you need any advice on choosing the right car for your family or are ready to buy, then get in touch with your local Swansway Group dealership for our expert advice and excellent new car deals on all of the best SUVs.

 *All prices correct as of Oct 2017